Overview

 Alternative 1 (current choice): Use a simple rule (AND) to combine all the

-into a single one, then apply them to theFilteredList
+Predicatesinto a single one, then apply them to theFilteredListas normal.-

 Pros: Easy to implement, since it mostly leverages existing functionality (only need to modify 1 method).
 As such it is also less likely to lead to regression errors.